Yes, but its best to be treated separately and we wouldn’t recommend simply adding it to your existing bin along with your food waste.

 The bokashi fermentation process helps to kill pathogens in the waste.
 You have a couple of different options: Some people simply use a regular bokashi bucket (exclusively for pet waste) and follow much the same approach as for fermenting food waste.
 Add your waste (ideally unbagged), sprinkle with bran and repeat until the bokashi composter is full.
 Then leave to ferment for a couple of weeks and dig it into your soil.
 It depends how strong your stomach is and whether you like the idea of emptying and digging in a bucket full of fermented pet waste!

-Note that although the bokashi composting process will help to kill the harmful pathogens found in pet waste.
-However, it is recommended that you bury the fermented pet waste at least 2 m from any areas where you grow fruits or veggies.
-Hope that helps!
-Let me know if you have any other questions.
+Note that although the bokashi composting process will help to kill the harmful pathogens found in pet waste, it is recommended that you bury the fermented pet waste at least 2m from any areas where you grow fruits or veggies.